Top 10 Hardest Songs to Play on DrumsAny songs you just can't play on drums? Check and see if they are on the list and add them if they aren't.

 One does not simply think that other songs can be as difficult as this.

-I don't know why people call this "noise", I could just as easily call the music that's very popular now noise, but that's just opinion, this song requires more musical skill than 100% of songs now days.
+I don't know why people call this "noise".
+I could just as easily call the music that's very popular now noise, but that's just opinion.
+This song requires more musical skill than 100% of songs these days.

-One of my favorite songs... a little plain at beginning, but at the 3 minute, its just hell! very powerful!
+One of my favorite songs...
+A little plain at the beginning, but at the 3-minute mark, it's just hell!
+Very powerful!

-From the indisputable #1 drummer of all time, the Professor Neil Peart excels here with the range of drumming elements lifting the difficulty beyond just speedwork as exhibited by some song higher on the list.
+From the indisputable #1 drummer of all time, the Professor Neil Peart excels here with the range of drumming elements lifting the difficulty beyond just speed work as exhibited by some songs higher on the list.

-Definitely takes the cake for hardest rush song.
-They straight up play the songs title in Morse Code as a beat.
+Definitely takes the cake for the hardest Rush song.
+They straight up play the song's title in Morse Code as a beat.